JokerJohn/DCReg/README.md

 | PCL ICP                                               | SE3             | World            | Jacobian                              | Eigen |
 | Ours                                                  | R3 * SO3        | Body             | Jacobian                              | Eigen |

-Different frame and parametrization definition will affect the convergence.
+Different frame and parametrization definition will affect the convergence.  **Autodiff + NumericDiff** are not included in the origin codes of baseline methods.

 ![image-20250614181622696](./README/image-20250614181622696.png)